Basics Explainers

 When you invest in equity funds, you pass on the work of buying and selling the equities to someone else.
 (For a fee, of course.)

-This way, you get to invest in several different equities than one or a few.
+This way, you get to invest in several different equities than just 1 or a few.
 This means if some equities are not doing well, others could be doing better.
 So it evens out.
 You call this being "diversified."

 They differ in whether the companies are small, medium, or large.
-How "big" a company depends on the total worth of all equities in the market.
+The size of a company is measured based on the total worth of all its shares in the market.
 The bigger the company, the more stable it tends to be.
-(To be specific, they're divided into small-cap, mid-cap, and large-cap.)

 In some funds, the companies give people with equities a part of their earnings.
 You call these dividends.

-Others have lower fees compared to others because the fund manager doesn't do much with it.
-You call these funds that are passively managed.
+Others charge comparatively lower fees because the fund manager does minimal work.
+These funds are passively managed.